-NATA: Aliza Goland, FTA, Chair, Janice Rosenblatt, FTA, Susie Amster, FTA
+NATA: Aliza Goland, FTA, Chair, Janice Rosenblatt, FTA

 NATA has established a category of membership referred to as Senior Member.
-Senior Member status denotes that a Temple Administrator has embarked on the certification process and has completed the management exams portion of the requirements needed to achieve the FTA.
+Senior Member status denotes that a Temple Administrator has been in the field of synagogue administration for at least three years and has embarked on the certification process and has completed the management exams portion of the requirements needed to achieve the FTA.

 A Temple Administrator is eligible for certification upon:

 - successful completion of all specified examinations in the subjects of synagogue management and Judaic studies as described herein;

 - submission of an acceptable thesis or project; and